 I remember depression.
 Melancholy––a set of hooks upon my face.
 Weighted chains pulled skin from my smile.
 A mind in endless chaos––a pain unlike any other.
 My spirit dimmed, any chance of freedom felt thwarted by despair.
 And so it was, that in this despair, this turning away, I realized the prison I inhabited.
 Until then, sorrow seemed like an impenetrable fortress.
 This veil now lifted, I witnessed depression for what it was, a cage.
 I peered at it from this new perspective and saw the smallness of it.
 It was made known to me, that the entirety of my existence included a reality outside these walls.
 This revelation awakened a conscious understanding of self and dimensions of possibility began tethering themselves to me.
 I discovered beauty in the betterment of my perception.
-A lightness of being settled at the alter of my heart and I came to know joy.
+A lightness of being settled at the altar of my heart and I came to know joy.

 I hold great love for that prison, the forgiveness it required of me, the gentle letting go of what I thought I knew.